nodejs/undici/docs/api/Dispatcher.md

 * **body** `string | Buffer | Uint8Array | stream.Readable | Iterable | AsyncIterable | null` (optional) - Default: `null`
 * **headers** `UndiciHeaders` (optional) - Default: `null`
 * **idempotent** `boolean` (optional) - Default: `true` if `method` is `'HEAD'` or `'GET'` - Whether the requests can be safely retried or not.
 If `false` the request won't be sent until all preceding requests in the pipeline has completed.
+* **blocking** `boolean` (optional) - Default: `false` - Whether the response is expected to take a long time and would end up blocking the pipeline.
+When this is set to `true` further pipelining will be avoided on the same connection until headers have been received.
 * **upgrade** `string | null` (optional) - Default: `null` - Upgrade the request.
 Should be used to specify the kind of upgrade i.e. `'Websocket'`.
 * **bodyTimeout** `number | null` (optional) - The timeout after which a request will time out, in milliseconds.
 Monitors time between receiving body data.
 Use `0` to disable it entirely.
 Defaults to 30 seconds.
 * **headersTimeout** `number | null` (optional) - The amount of time the parser will wait to receive the complete HTTP headers.
 Defaults to 30 seconds.